 Janites tend to stay away from using the words goddess or goddesses because the true nature and roles of the Classical and Celtic goddesses are greatly misunderstood in the 21st century.
 The modern sense of ‘goddess’ would not apply to either Dea in general, nor to the Janati in particular.

 And, though we may say that the Janati take on rarefied angelic form, they are not angels, which are created beings.
 They are the Seven Faces of Dea, Herself.

 The Deanic Faith teaches that Dea is One and Three and Seven.
 This signifies that She is a Singularity, a Trinity and a Septet.
-So, when we pray to Madria Thema, for example, or when we ask for the mighty help of Madria Vicka; when we honor Madria Candre as Matroness of priestesses or appeal to Madria Rhea for help in the area Self-Restraint; when we ask Madria Grace for healing or need Madria Sofia’s assistance with Wisdom; when we consciously open our minds and hearts to the Joy of Madria Theia, we are praying to Dea, Herself.
+So, when we pray to Madria Thame, for example, or when we ask for the mighty help of Madria Vikhe; when we honor Madria Candre as Matroness of priestesses or appeal to Madria Rhave for help in the area Self-Restraint; when we ask Madria Sushuri for healing or need Madria Mati’s assistance with Wisdom; when we consciously open our minds and hearts to the Joy of Madria Raya, we are praying to Dea, Herself.